DSep/Virtual-Nodes/README.md

-# Using Virtual Nodes to Address Over-smoothing in GNNs
+# Can Virtual Nodes Improve Node Classification on Heterophilic Graphs?

 This repository contains the code for the untitled research project on virtual nodes in GNNs, by [Sepand Dyanatkar](https://github.com/DSep) and [Jamie Weigold](https://github.com/jweig0ld).